-Hurry and get your entry in: we're closing our giveaway on Wednesday, June 26th!
+Hurry and get your entry in; our giveaway is closing on Monday, July 15th!

 Envato staff or those who have written more than two articles or tutorials for AppStorm are ineligible to enter.

-Visual Watermark is an easy-to-use professional watermarking app that incluedes over 10 integrated composite watermarks, 250 built-in fonts, an interactive Watermark Designer, and more.
+Need a quick way to watermark all of your photos to protect your copyright online?
+Look no further than Visual Watermark.
+It’s an easy-to-use professional watermarking app that incluedes over 10 integrated composite watermarks, 250 built-in fonts, an interactive Watermark Designer, and more.
 You’ll be able to design unique watermarks, preview how they look on your pictures, add it to all your pictures at once, then save it for future use, all in a modern UI that makes it straightforward to use.

-Hurry and get your entry in; we’re closing our giveaway on Wednesday, June 19th!
+Hurry and get your entry in: we’re closing the giveaway on July 10th!

 Envato staff or those who have written more than two articles or tutorials for AppStorm are ineligible to enter.